 My Reflection Matters, LLC (MRM) was founded in 2016 by Social Liberation Eduvist (Education Activist), Chemay Morales-James.
 MRM’s mission is to provide the tools necessary to support and nurture the development of healthy racial and ethnic identities of Black and Brown children and older youth.
-It is MRM’s hope that through the thoughtful use of the resources shared and services offered via MRM, this engagement will foster self-worth in youth, a love for humanity, and develop in them the ability to think critically about the injustices they and/or others experience empowering them to combat internalized and institutional racism and oppression in American society and around the world.
-In order to accomplish this, MRM does the following three things:
+It is MRM’s hope that through the thoughtful use of the resources shared and services offered via MRM, this engagement will foster self-worth in youth, a love for humanity, and develop in them the ability to think critically about the injustices they and/or others experience empowering them to combat internalized and institutional racism and oppression in American society.
+MRM accomplishes this by…

 Meet Founder, Chemay Morales-James

 As a mother and educator, I understand parents and teachers are too busy to search for much needed resources for their Black and Brown kids.
 Emotionally exhausted as a result of years not seeing myself and, now, my kids represented in the everyday products young people play with and learn from, I created My Reflection Matters™ (MRM) as a way for me to share with others educational resources that not only physically reflect Black and Brown children but also mirror and affirm their rich, lived experiences that are often left out or narrowly represented/misrepresented in mainstream curricula and media.
 I’m excited to bring to you a continuously growing website that provides you with free access to resources I curate monthly including a newsletter that updates you on what’s new, special events, and give-aways from our socially conscious partners!
 Read MRM’s Story